rencontre 974 facebook Privacy Statement (How we use pupil and personal information)

 We share pupils’ data with Arts Council England and the Department for Education (DfE) on a statutory basis.
 This data sharing underpins music hub funding and the delivery of the National Plan for Music Education.

-hook up images Requesting access to your personal data
+you could check here Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
 To make a request for your personal information, or be given access to your child’s educational record, contact in the first instance our Data Protection Officer.